Satanic Verses, a novel by Salman Rushdie

 Camilla's next week:

 Although stricken with amnesia from the trauma of the accident, Camilla walks all night and ends up on the doorstep of her future mother-in-law's apartment complex.
 (Coco, played by Ann Miller, is Adam Kesher's mother.)
 Camilla drifts off to sleep hiding in the hedges.
 When she awakens she sees a woman leaving one of Coco's apartments, so she sneaks inside for refuge.
-Soon, aspiring actress Betty Elms arrives from Canada.
-It is her aunt's apartment; the aunt has arranged an audition for Betty.
+Soon, aspiring actress Betty Elms arrives from Canada. it's her aunt's apartment; the aunt has arranged an audition for Betty.
 When Betty finds Camilla in the shower, she is supportive and sympathetic to Camilla's situation.
 She takes Camilla to various places to check on details of the few things Camilla remembers.
 Betty goes to her audition and the producers are impressed with her acting ability.

 Meanwhile, Diane is consumed with guilt, staring at the blue key that symbolizes her former lover's murder.
 She is frightened because detectives keep coming around.
 She shoots herself in the head in her bedroom, probably within a day of the incident.